 Tedly went twice.
 The first day he went (mid-December) was windy and chilly, so I opted to go the following day when the wind was forecast to diminish.
 Tedly loved it so much the day I did not go, that he went again the next day with me.

 Following advice on TripAdvisor, we went down to the Burger King and went across the street to look for the panga boats that take tourists out to swim with the whale sharks.
 It was easy to find a boat.

-Swimming with whale sharks was oddly calming for me.
-I loved seeing Tedly swimming alongside a large one – he looked so small and it’s an image burned in my mind forever.
+To swim with whale sharks was oddly calming for me.
+I loved seeing Tedly alongside a large one – my husband looked so small and human.
+It’s an image burned in my mind forever.

 More tips to get the most out of this excursion

 - Be prepared to wait.
 The panga boats will wait for a group large enough to go, and that can mean sitting around the dock for an hour or more.
 Just be ready to wait.
 Once you are on the water, the boat may drive around for a bit of time searching for the whale sharks.
 The captain will stop near a sighting for the tourists to get into the water (and you have to move fast into the water!).

 - Go in the water first.
 The boats are filled with different groups of people, and you might have to take turns to get into the water.
 Only five people can go at a time, but there could be ten tourists on the boat.